Dynamic tables in Snowflake

 Dynamic tables are efficient in a multitude of use cases, however, Data Vault is currently not one of them.
 Since the primary objective of Data Vault is to provide comprehensive historical tracking of data, dynamic tables are not well-suited for this purpose at present.

-and is scheduled independently.
+Workflow DV_CASH_REGISTER is inherited to the Data Vault objects from the Dynamic Tables created previously.
 Dynamic tables are automatically updated every 10 minutes and remain up to date.
 However, they are only refreshed when new data is available.

 Creating the publish layer with dynamic tables